whole-tale/ngx-dashboard/README.md

 a = "and now I'm a string";
 ```

-Reasoning: While it can sometimes add frustration during the compile step, using a stringly-typed language can make code easier to read, test, and maintain.
+Reasoning: While it can sometimes add frustration during the compile step, using a strongly-typed language can make code easier to read, test, and maintain.

 Aside: The `any` type keyword can be used to declare a "classic" JavaScript variable, and TypeScript won't complain about the type.
 Long-term this is a very fragile pattern, but it works great for putting together a quick prototype.